Frustrated because your kid won’t eat dinner? Here’s a simple solution to help ease your stress–it worked for us!

 Why dinner is hard for little kids

-This was my solution
+This was our simple solution

 - You have to join the family at the dinner table

 - You eat what the family eats (here’s why that’s so important: The Dinnertime Rule That Will Change Your Life)

-- You use manners
+- You use good manners

 - You ask to be excused